JuliaPy/pyjulia/README.md

 **Note:** If you are using Python installed with Ubuntu or `conda`, PyJulia may not work with Julia ≥ 0.7.
 For workarounds, see [Troubleshooting](#troubleshooting) below.
-Same caution applies to other Debian-based and possibly other GNU/Linux distributions.
+Same caution applies to any Debian-based and possibly other GNU/Linux distributions.

 You will need to install PyCall in your existing Julia installation